Back to home

 Sports·

-MoraBanc Andorra Blows 18-Point Lead in 101-104 Buzzer-Beater Loss to Río Breogán
+MoraBanc Andorra Blows 18-Point Lead in Buzzer-Beating Loss to Río Breogán

-MoraBanc Andorra suffered its sixth straight ACB defeat after squandering an 18-point lead, with Francis Alonso's dramatic triple sealing the.
+MoraBanc Andorra suffered a heartbreaking 101-104 defeat after squandering an 18-point third-quarter lead, with Francis Alonso's dramatic triple.

 Synthesized from: